 Worm Hole

+The tubular cavity in weld metal caused by the release of gas.
 The shape and position of worm-holes are determined by the mode of solidification and the sources of the gas.
 Generally, they are grouped in clusters and distributed in a herringbone formation.
 Some worm-holes can break the surface of the weld (2016)

 ISO 6520-1:2007(E/F) Welding and allied processes -Classification of geometric imperfections in metallic materials – Part 1: Fusion welding